imagexd/2019-tutorial-skimage/preparation.md

 ## Using a conda environment

-We created the file `environment.yml`, available on the lecture material, to ease the process of creating an environment ready for this tutorial.
+We created the file `environment.yml`, available on the repository you cloned on the last step, to ease the process of creating an environment ready for this tutorial.
 To use this environment, you can use the command `conda env`:

 `$ conda env create -f environment.yml`